2nd-ndn-hackathon/2nd-ndn-hackathon.github.io/cfh.md

 layout: page
 title: Call for Hacks
 ---
-NDN Team is organizing the 2nd NDN Hackathon on March 20-21, 2016 at UC San Diego Campus in La Jolla, CA. We solicit hack proposals that advance the state of NDN.
-Participants will have approximately 12 hours to work on the projects.
+The NDN Team is organizing our 2nd NDN Hackathon to be held on March 20-21, 2016 on the UC San Diego Campus in La Jolla, CA.  We solicit Hackathon project proposals that advance the state of NDN.
+Participants will have approximately **12 hours** to work on the projects.

-We are looking for projects that belong to any of the following categories:
+We encourage projects that:

  - directly address NDN research needs,
- - create new NDN tools or modify existing tools
+ - create new NDN tools or modify existing tools,
  - create or improve documentation and how-to guides.